tygurlesin/lco-landing/README.md

 **Live page:** https://tygurlesin.github.io/lco-landing/

 The whole experience is a single, mobile-responsive `index.html` file.
-It is built around one target reader — *Alex, 24, a London football fan who plays mobile games casually* — and one core idea: in this game your football knowledge wins, not your wallet.
+It is built around one target persona — *Alex, 24, a London football fan who plays mobile games casually* — and one core idea: in this game your football knowledge wins, not your wallet.
 No packs, no luck, no pay-to-win.